cybersleuth2/AdversarialAI_Lab/README.md

 6. **Setup the Lab1.0_Dashboard
    a. create a folder called "Lab-1.0_Dashboard in the project directory to hold all the files
    ![image](https://github.com/user-attachments/assets/31329325-9bde-4605-b7f7-1ee7c0b89a88)
-      -  app.py: This is your main Flask application file.
-Save it in your project root
+      -  app.py: This is the main Flask application file.
+Save it in the project root
-      -  requirements.txt: This will contain all the Python dependencies for your Flask Dashboard.
+      -  requirements.txt: This will contain all the Python dependencies for the Flask Dashboard.
 Save it in the project root
       -  index.html: This will be your HTML template that the user sees.
 Save it inside the templates/ folder.
-      -  styles.css: This file contains the custom CSS for styling your dashboard.
+      -  styles.css: This file contains the custom CSS for styling the dashboard.
 Save it inside static/folder.
       -  script.js: save it inside static/folder
    b. activate virtual environment. before  running any script, ensure venv is activated
       source venv/bin/activate